drewsymo/Soda/readme.md

 * Breadcrumbs, simple breadcrumbs.
 * Header, implement custom headers.
 * Paginator, handle your post pagination.
+* AttributeManager, define groups of attributes (e.g. schema)for different sections of your theme.
 * Regions, a simple way to define re-usable content blocks in your theme.